connervieira/Predator/FAQ.md

 **What is Predator?**

     In short, Predator is a utility for detecting license plates, both in real-time, and by scanning a pre-recorded video.
+Predator is also capable of general object recognition, and can identify objects like vehicles, traffic lights, pedestrians, and dozens of others.

 **I have a problem with Predator and I need help.**